Fry Street Quartet / Utah State University

 Robert Davies / Physicist & educator

-A physicist and educator, Rob has served as an officer and meteorologist in the U.S. Air Force, worked for NASA on the International Space Station project, and taught on the faculty of three universities.
+A physicist and eductator at Utah State University, Rob’s work focuses on global environmental change, sustainable human systems, and critical science communication ― which is to say, scientific storytelling for critically important stories.
+His unique position is jointly sponsored by USU's College of Science, the Caine College of the Arts, and the USU Ecology Center.
+Rob has served as an officer and meteorologist in the U.S. Air Force, worked for NASA on the International Space Station project, and taught on the faculty of three universities.
 His scientific work has included research into interactions of spacecraft with the space environment, the fundamental nature of light and information, and Earth's changing climate.
-For the past decade, Rob’s work has focused on communicating the critical science of climate change and sustainable systems.

 laura Kaminsky / Composer: rising tide

 Laura Kaminsky is a composer with "an ear for the new and interesting" whose works are "colorful and harmonically sharp-edged" (The New York Times) and whose "musical language is compounded of hymns, blues, and gestures not unlike Shostakovich's" (inTune).
 Social and political themes are common in her work, as is an abiding respect for and connection to the natural world.
 The visual is made manifest in sound, with color and image often serving as the underlying inspiration.